What is spread?

-In this series of posts I am going to cover some of the basics of financial literacy.
+In this series of posts I am going to cover some of the basics of financial literacy, the first of which is “what is spread?”.
 While basic, its also critical to understand, as it forms the basis of all things personal finance.
 If you have a good understanding of these concepts, then you will know more than 99% of people working in financial services companies.
 Ok, that was a slight embellishment, but you’ll know a lot.

 These posts will cover 4 topics: